DeltaO3/UWAttend---3200_27/MANUAL.md

 Once you have filled out your session details.
 You can click the **Configure** button which will redirect you to the **Home Page**.

+If the session you are configuring already exists and has students signed in, you will be prompted with an alert that you are entering a session with another facilitator

 ## Home Page
 ### Overview